I Received a New Property Assessment.

 For the official protest dates in your specific locale, please visit your county's Assessor website ... or contact your local Township Assessor.
 (In Will County, click HERE for the Supervisor of Assessments site.)

-So what do I recommend you do if you're a mortgage client of mine (or thinking of buying or moving in the Chicago-area) and you get a change of Property Assessment in the mail?
+So what do I recommend you do if you're a mortgage client of mine (or thinking of moving into the New Lenox - Will County - Chicagoland-area) and you get a change of Property Assessment in the mail?
 Contact Me.
-We'll discuss the options and actions available to you ... and what you can expect moving forward.
+We'll discuss the options and actions available to you and what you can expect moving forward.

-* Hoping to Buy, Build, or Refinance a home in the Chicagoland area?
-(Lincoln-Way Community, Will County, City of Chicago/Cook County, etc.).
+* Hoping to Buy or Refinance a home in the Chicagoland area?
 Contact Me!
-I'll put my 37 years of Mortgage experience and expertise hard to work on your behalf.
+I'll put my 40 years of Mortgage experience and expertise hard to work on your behalf.